-The HSE has launched a new initiative to help construction firms understand about the dangers of dust in the workplace.
+The HSE has launched a new initiative to help refurbishment contractors and construction firms understand the dangers of dust in the workplace.
 Inspectors will spot-check construction sites throughout October, examining how firms are protecting its workers from cement, asbestos, silica and wood dust inhalation.

 Harmful effects of dust